 The following deployments as shown here:

-Invest In The Single-Family Real Estate Boom With Us
+Invest In The Single-Family Real Estate Cycle With Fundrise

 You can get started with a Fundrise portfolio in just minutes through our new Flagship Interval Fund.
 It holds the majority of our single-family rental properties and was up 28% in 2021.

 For decades, the main way to tap into the returns from the single-family home market was to buy a house.
 But given you had to live somewhere, it was hard to truly benefit unless you took out a home equity line of credit.